MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-network-firewall.md

 ### Establish direct connectivity (line of sight) between your domain controller and the Azure network

 Ensure that there's direct network connectivity (line of sight) between the network that has your desired domain controller and the Azure subnet (VNet) in which you deploy a SCOM Managed Instance.
 Ensure that there's direct network connectivity (line of sight) between the workloads/agents and the Azure subnet (VNet) in which SCOM Managed Instance is deployed.

-This is required so that all your resources (domain controller, agents, System Center Operations Manager components such as the Ops console, and SCOM Managed Instance (preview) components such as management servers) can communicate with each other over the network.
+This is required so that all your following resources can communicate with each other over the network:
+- Domain controller
+- Agents
+- System Center Operations Manager components such as the Ops console
+- SCOM Managed Instance (preview) components such as management servers

 Following are the three distinct network models visually represented to create the SCOM Managed Instance.